With Great Sadness We Report the Recent Death of Our Colleague Eric McLuhan

 50th Anniversary of publication of Jacques Maritain's Peasant of the Garonne

-This World Congress especially welcomes individual papers, or panels, that relate works of the above individuals to the Congress main topic.
+This World Congress especially welcomes individual papers, or panels, that relate works of the above-mentioned individuals to the Congress main topic.

-If you would like to co-sponsor this meeting, prepare a paper, participate in, or organize, a panel related to this topic, contact the Congress Chair, Peter Redpath, at: firstname.lastname@example.org.
+If you would like to co-sponsor this meeting and/or prepare a paper related to the Congress topic, by 08 July 2018, contact the Congress Chair, Peter Redpath at: firstname.lastname@example.org.

 The Aquinas Leadership International group is pleased to announce that the American Maritain Association will join our already-existing co-sponsors to help host this meeting!